-Another Eugenic, Lewis Terman invented the term “intelligence quotient” (IQ) and normalized Stern’s intelligence ratio by multiplying it with 100.
+Another Eugenic, Lewis Terman invented the term “intelligence quotient” (IQ) and normalized Stern’s intelligence ratio by multiplying it by 100.

-With dawn of World War-I, the United States required a lot number of peoples to fill different vacancies.
-However, there was no quick systematic method to screen candidates before placing them on important positions.
+With the dawn of World War-I, the United States required a lot number of peoples to fill different vacancies.
+However, there was no quick, systematic method to screen candidates before placing them in critical positions.
 The government asked Lewis Terman and Robert M. Yerkes to build two IQ test scales to screen literate and illiterate candidates for the available posts.

 The scales were built within the next six months.
 Before World War-I ended, more than two million people had gone through these IQ test scales.
 Later on, these psychologists developed National Intelligence Test in 1920 and Scholastic Aptitude Test (SAT) in 1926.
 These IQ test scales were translated, adapted and standardized in other countries with much more impact than Binet-Simon scale alone could make.